0xGoerliMainnet/whitepaper_Entrypoint-erc4337/WP.md

 **DISCLAIMER**
 *This whitepaper does not constitute investment advice, does not include any promises, offers, guarantees, representations or warranties, and includes speculative forward-looking statements about potential post-launch capabilities of EntryPoint.
-This whitepaper is qualified in its entirety by the project disclaimers [here](https://entrypoint.zone).*
+This whitepaper is qualified in its entirety by the project disclaimers.*

 ## 1. The Status Quo